tutumcloud/api-docs/source/includes/service.md

 tutum service redeploy 7eaf7fff
 ```

 Redeploys all containers in the service with the current service configuration.
-It uses the latest version of the image tag configured.

 ### HTTP Request